 Delores and William talk - 10700 Escondido Canyon Rd.
 Agua Dulce, Ca. 91350

 Vasquez Rocks Natural Area Park is a 932-acre park located in the San Pelona Mountains in northern Los Angeles County.
 The unique rock formations were formed by rapid erosion during uplift about twenty-five million years ago, and then later exposed by uplift activity along the San Andreas Fault.
 The rocks are named after Tiburcio Vasquez, a Mexican bandido from the 1800's, who used the rocks to elude capture by law enforcement.
 It was added to the National Register of Historic Places on June 22nd, 1972.
-At least sixty-five movies have been filmed at the location, a few of which include Alpha Dog, Army of Darkness, Austin Powers, Bill & Ted's Bogus Journey, The Flintstones, Galaxy Quest, Planet of the Apes (2001), Short Circuit and The Ten Commandments.
+At least sixty-five movies have been filmed at the location, some of which include Alpha Dog, Army of Darkness, Austin Powers, Bill & Ted's Bogus Journey, The Flintstones, Galaxy Quest, Planet of the Apes (2001), Short Circuit and The Ten Commandments.
 Over one-hundred television productions have been filmed at the location, with the most well known being the original Star Trek series.
 At least thirty music videos have been filmed at the location as well.